minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-karlie-boomer-treat-ball.md

 When this yellow ball got dirty enough I bought this green ball as a replacement.
 This green ball was a bulk so I don't know the manufacturer but I know it's a cheap copy.
 I paid 5 euros for it and I thought that I made a good deal, but I was wrong.
 The green ball won't stand still and the opening is so small that filling the ball with kibble is a torment.
 It also lacks the second opening so it's very hard to clean.

-Although the balls look similar I recommed to pay a bit extra for a proper ball so you don't need to loose your temper with it.
+Although the balls look similar I recommend to pay a bit extra for a proper ball so you don't need to loose your temper with it.

 In these pictures Miki is just over a year old and he plays with the ball for the first time.